Overview

 After 6 hours, we remove the drain.
 We cover the area of the drain with a waterproof dressing.
 You need to keep this dressing as dry as possible for 48 hours and then take it off.
 We also remove your cannula.

 If all your observations are stable, you can leave hospital.
-Rarely, people become ill during the procedure and may need to stay in hospital.
+Very occasionally, people become ill during the procedure and need to stay in hospital.

 Recovery after leaving hospital